It’s officially Super Bowl week and Valentine’s Day is two weeks from today.

 Super Bowl Sunday is a sacred day for most American men.
 It’s showtime as most guys count down the days, hours, and even minutes to their favorite television day of the year.

-As we count down the days to the 52nd Super Bowl (LII) at US Bank Stadium in Minneapolis, whether you’re rooting for the AFC championship team, the New England Patriots or the NFC championships team, the Philadelphia Eagles, one thing is for sure, it’s going to be an emotional and exciting two weeks for both men and women alike.
+As we count down the days to the 60th Super Bowl (LX) at Levi’s Stadium in Santa Clara, whether you’re rooting for the New England Patriots or the Seattle Seahawks one thing is for sure, it’s going to be an emotional and exciting two weeks for both men and women alike.

 Back to sports, men often wonder if the women are authentically cheering for their favorite team, or if they really like football at all.